Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Irregular divisor

 \subsection{Smooth fibration}

-We have just proved that a connected component $D$ of the irregular divisor $I$ have local equations $f_i^k:V_i\to \C$ that patch together up to order $k$, where $k$ is the irregularity index.
-In the smooth $C^\infty$ setting, we can modify these local equations so that they can patch together to define a fibration on $V$ having $D$ as a singular fiber and which is smooth elsewhere.
+We have just proved that a connected component $D$ of the irregular divisor $I$ has local equations $f_i^{2k}:V_i\to \C$ that patch together up to order $k$, where $k$ is the irregularity index.
+In the setting of real $C^\infty$ functions, we can modify these local equations so that they can patch together to define a fibration on $V$ having $D$ as a singular fiber and which is smooth elsewhere.